awslabs/aws-cloudfront-extensions/docs-ig/en/cost.md

 ##  CloudFront configuration snapshot

-As of August 2022, if the configuration of CloudFront distributions are changed 30 times and create 10 snapshots, the estimated cost of using this solution is $0.63 per month in the US East (N. Virginia) Region (excludes free tier).
+As of March 2023, if the configuration of CloudFront distributions are changed 30 times and create 10 snapshots, the estimated cost of using this solution is $0.63 per month in the US East (N. Virginia) Region (excludes free tier).

 |  Service  | Dimensions | Cost/Month |
 |  ----  | ----  | ----  |